pjakiela/ECON523/exercises/P4-DD2.md

 The `post` variable is already present in the data set, one of the columns of `e4data`.
 What is the mean of `post`?
 What fraction of the observations in the data set occur in the post-treatment period?

+Hint: remember that you can find the mean of the column `varname` in data frame `df` with `df.varname.mean()`.

 ### Question 2

 The `time` variable indexes the month and year in which a birth took place.
-Unfortunately, it is in Stata's date format, and reads into R without the appropriate labels.
-Fortunately, the same information is contained in the variables `birthyr` and `birthmonth`.
-Cross-tabulate `birthyr` and `post` to see how Professor Godlonton and Dr. Okeke define the post-treatment time period in their analysis.
+In the original data set, it is in Stata's date format, and it reads into python in `datetime64[ns]` format.
+The same information is also contained in the variables `birthyr` and `birthmonth`.
+Cross-tabulate `time` and `post` or `birthyr` and `post` to see how Professor Godlonton and Dr. Okeke define the post-treatment time period in their analysis.
 What is the first treated month?

-Hint: you can use `xtabs(~ y + x, data = df)` to cross-tabulate the columns `y` and `x` in data frame `df`.
+Hint: you can use `pd.crosstab()` to cross-tabulate two variables.

 ### Question 3